oxflick/feedreader/README.md

 # Project Overview

 In this project I focused on writing following tests for a web-based application that reads RSS feeds.
+Run index.html in your browser and see how Jasmine run tests that described below.